Student Appearance Code

 - Clothing should be appropriate for school, clean, and worn as it was designed to be worn.
 All clothing must fit properly (not too big/loose or too small/tight) and be of an appropriate length.
 All clothing must be free of intentional holes.
 Intentionally ripped, torn, or cut clothing is prohibited.

 - Approved standardized dress items must be worn under outerwear at all times.

 - Shirts, blouses, and dresses that are sleeveless, low-cut, or too tight are prohibited, as well as other clothing that is see-through, revealing, and/or exposes a bare midriff when raising arms, standing, bending, or sitting.
 Bathing suits are prohibited.

 - Athletic shorts are prohibited at other times during the school day.

 - Pants, shorts and skirts must be hemmed and appropriately sized to sit at the natural waistline.

-- Shorts, skirts, and dresses with hemlines more than five (5) inches above the knee cap are prohibited.
+- Shorts, skirts, and dresses with hemlines more than three (3) inches above the knee cap are prohibited.

 - Articles of clothing and accessories with inappropriate decorations or advertisements are prohibited.
 Inappropriate decorations or advertisements include, but are not limited to, those that depict the occult, gang membership, death, suicide, violence, drugs, alcohol, lewd or sexual references, anarchy, gothic attire and skulls.
 However, skulls (pirate) in display of school spirit may be permitted with prior approval of the campus principal/designee.

 - Proper undergarments shall be worn and not visible.
-Leggings may be worn only under clothing within dress code.
+Solid color leggings may be worn only under clothing within dress code.